talex5/wayland-proxy-virtwl/README.md

 You can use the `--xrdb 'KEY:VALUE'` option to set default settings in the xrdb database.
 For example, `--xrdb Xft.dpi:150` is useful on high-DPI screens.

+Xwayland doesn't support Wayland's HiDPI feature, which causes the compositor to double everything in size, which is often blurry and unusable.
+To fix this, use e.g. `--x-unscale=2` to reverse this transformation (and then just configure the X11 apps to use a larger font).

 Limitations:

 - It has only been tested with Sway so far, and might need some adjustments for a non-tiling compositor.